Matter is the "stuff" that makes up the universe — everything that takes up space and has mass is matter.

-In a solid, particles are packed tightly together so they are unable to move about very much.
-Particles of a solid have very low kinetic energy.
-The electrons of each atom are in motion, so the atoms have a small vibration, but they are fixed in their position.
+In a solid, particles are packed tightly together so they don't move much.
+The electrons of each atom are constantly in motion, so the atoms have a small vibration, but they are fixed in their position.
 Because of this, particles in a solid have very low kinetic energy.

 Plasma consists of highly charged particles with extremely high kinetic energy.
 The noble gases (helium, neon, argon, krypton, xenon and radon) are often used to make glowing signs by using electricity to ionize them to the plasma state.

-The Bose-Einstein condensate (BEC).
-Using a combination of lasers and magnets, Eric Cornell and Carl Weiman cooled a sample of rubidium to within a few degrees of absolute zero.
-At this extremely low temperature, molecular motion comes very close to stopping altogether.
+The Bose-Einstein condensate (BEC) was created by scientists in 1995.
+Using a combination of lasers and magnets, Eric Cornell and Carl Weiman, scientists at the Joint Institute for Lab Astrophysics (JILA) in Boulder, Colorado, cooled a sample of rubidium to within a few degrees of absolute zero.
+At this extremely low temperature, molecular motion comes very close to stopping.
 Since there is almost no kinetic energy being transferred from one atom to another, the atoms begin to clump together.
 There are no longer thousands of separate atoms, just one "super atom."

 Going through a phase